u6013779/exerPythDataScienceTut/README.md

   * Select your new folder you created on your machine
   * A new folder for the repository with the repository files should be in the folder you selected showing in the Explorer window in VSCode on the left side.

 ## Create a new Conda environment for this assignment.
+(This part is optional.)

+See updated instructions for working with environments using Anaconda Navigator on https://github.com/cmcntsh/exerPythBasicsTutorial.
+(I think it's easier to use Anaconda Navigator.)

 * This can be done directly in VSCode
   * Open a new terminal in VSCode.